aerogear/graphback/docs/plugins/graphback-client.md

 ---
 id: clientqueries
-title: Client-side Queries
+title: Graphback client
 ---

-Graphback allows users to generate client-side queries based on the data model.
-All the queries/mutations/subscriptions which are generated through `graphback generate` for the user, can also be generated as client-side queries.
-Users may follow up with using `create-react-app` or `apollo-client` to create a client.
+Graphback client plugin allows users to generate client-side queries based on the model.
+A Developers can embeed generated queries into their client side applications.
+Generated queries are compatible with all major graphql plugins like Apollo and URQL

+## Config

 ## How it works